-I tasted this cake at L’Artusi in New York City, a few blocks from my apartment in the West Village.
-It tasted awfully familiar and I asked the waiter about it.
+I tasted this olive oil cake at L’Artusi in New York City.
+The cake tasted awfully familiar and I asked the waiter about it.

 He called it “traditional Italian Olive Oil Cake.”
 I joked and told him it was probably made with Greek olive oil.
 He didn’t laugh.

 I also told him that his “traditional” Italian cake was also a “traditional” Greek cake, as well.
 He walked away.